delabassee/java-lab/lab1-sign-oci.md

 ## Create Your Free Trial Account

-In this section, you will fill out the registration form at [https://www.oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).
+In this section, you will sign-up for a free tier OCI account.
+Fill out the registration form [here](https://bit.ly/DevNexus2021).

 1. Click on the "Start for free" button and enter the appropriate information to create your account.
     * Enter the same **email address** you used to register for Oracle Open World / Oracle Code One.
 A popup should appear recognizing your email.
 If not, the registration form will ask for additional information later.